CharalamposTzamos/radial-distortion-solvers/README.md

 Visit our [main Github repo](https://github.com/kocurvik/rd) for our implementation in [PoseLib](https://github.com/PoseLib/PoseLib/tree/dev).

-Subset of the solvers are based on https://github.com/hamburgerlady/fast-radial-solvers.
+Subset of the solvers are based on the efficient implementation in https://github.com/hamburgerlady/fast-radial-solvers.

 ## Installation